 The Fund has the right to offset deposits against any related derivative liabilities outstanding with each counterparty with the exception of exchange-traded or centrally-cleared derivatives.
-The following table presents deposits held by others in connection with derivative investments as of May 31, 2024.
+The following table presents deposits held by others in connection with derivative investments and reverse repurchase agreements as of May 31, 2024.